tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/网络与安全/开启透明数据加密_intl_en.md

 - TDE can't be disabled once enabled.
 - Once TDE is enabled, you need to decrypt data before you can restore it to a local database.
 - TDE enhances the security of static data while compromising the read-write performance of encrypted databases.
 Therefore, use it based on your actual needs.
-- If the source instance is associated with a read-only or disaster recovery instance, you only need to enable TDE for the former, which will be automatically enabled for the latter.
+- If the source instance is associated with a read-only or disaster recovery instance, you only need to enable TDE for the source instance, which will then be automatically enabled for its associated instances.
 - After TDE is enabled, if your account has overdue payment, you cannot get keys from KMS, which may cause migration, upgrade, and other tasks to fail.
 - After TDE is enabled, more CPU resources will be consumed, and about 5% of the performance will be compromised.